-Duo Security's two-factor authentication is able to secure access to Central Authentication Server (CAS) deployments, complete with self-service enrollment and Duo Prompt.
+Duo Security's two-factor authentication secures Central Authentication Server (CAS) identity provider logins, complete with self-service enrollment and Duo Prompt.

 The security of your Duo application is tied to the security of your secret key (skey).
 Secure it as you would any sensitive credential.
 Don't share it with unauthorized individuals or email it to anyone under any circumstances!

 The new Universal Prompt provides a simplified and accessible Duo login experience for web-based applications, offering a redesigned visual interface with security and usability enhancements.

 Migration to Universal Prompt for your CAS (Central Authentication Service) application is a three-step process: